 Kaziranga is a substantially sized park, covering approximately 430 square kilometers.
 In particular, it stretches for 40 kilometers (25 miles) in length from east to west, and is 13 kilometers (8 miles) wide.

 This Kaziranga National Park travel guide will help you plan your trip there.

-In the state of Assam, in India's Northeast region, on the banks of the Brahmaputra River.
-217 kilometers from Guwahati, 96 kilometers from Jorhat, and 75 kilometers from Furkating.
+The park is situated in the state of Assam, in India's Northeast region, on the banks of the Brahmaputra River.
+It's about 220 kilometers (137 miles) from Guwahati, 100 kilometers (60 miles) from Jorhat, and 75 kilometers (47 miles) from Furkating.
 The main entrance to the park is at Kohora on National Highway 37, where there's a Tourist Complex and booking offices.

 When to Visit

 Kazaringa is open daily from November 1 to April 30 every year.
 (However, in recent years, certain parts of it have been opened earlier in October to increase tourism.
 It depends on accessibility after the monsoon).

 According to locals, the best time to visit is during late February and March, when the December and January peak season rush is over.
 The park gets extremely busy during the peak season, and it's likely to negatively affect your experience there due to the large amount of people allowed in.

 Be prepared for hot weather from March to May, and cold weather from November to January.

 A week-long Kaziranga Elephant Festival, held to encourage people to save and protect elephants, takes place at the park from February 11-17 every year.